Your money-making expert. Financial journalist, TV and radio personality.

 Student money problems are not uncommon.
 It’s far too easy to make mistakes with your money while focusing on having fun and making the most out of the university experience.
 That’s before we even start to think about funding our lives and the huge debt (gulp) that comes afterwards.

+Here are six scary student money situations and how to deal with them.
 Don’t panic if you run into one of these terrifying money moments – there’s always a way out.
-Here are six scary student money situations and how to deal with them.

 Contact your bank, as you may be able to temporarily extend your overdraft to give you some breathing space.
-Your university should offer hardship funds if you have no other options, so contact your student union, or talk to your personal tutor.
+Your university should offer hardship funds if you have no other options, so contact your student union or talk to your personal tutor.

 One thing you must NEVER do, no matter how tempting, is take out a payday loan.
 They will give you cash quickly, but at a staggering cost, and with no real income you have no hope of paying it off.
 You could become sucked into a cycle of ever-increasing debt, and it really isn’t worth it.

 Finally, prevent it happening again – draw up a budget and stick to it.
-Write down everything you have to spend money on, including your phone contract, energy bills, food shopping, eating out, socialising and transport.
+Write down everything you have to spend money on, including your rent, phone contract, energy bills, food shopping, eating out, socialising and transport.
 Once it’s on paper, compare it to your income: your student loan, help from family and any money from jobs.
 Draw up a spreadsheet if it helps.
 Look at where you can cut back, allocate funds to various categories, and work hard at living within your means.
 You can do it!

 Call Student Finance, with your reference number ready, and find out if your loan is on its way.
 Write down when you’ve phoned, so you can refer to it again, and you can sort out the problem.
 If it really is a late payment, all you can do is sit tight and wait, or try some of the advice in our last point to tide you over.